Jin Young Ko wins rain-shortened Cambia Portland Classic

 WEST LINN, Ore.
 (AP) — Jin Young Ko won the rain-shortened Cambia Portland Classic on Sunday for her second victory in her last three LPGA Tour starts.

-Making her first start since the Tokyo Olympics, the second-round South Korean player closed with a 3-under 69 at Oregon Golf Club for a four-stroke victory over Jeongeun Lee and Su Oh.
+Making her first start since the Tokyo Olympics, the second-round South Korean player closed with a bogey-free 3-under 69 at Oregon Golf Club for a four-stroke victory over Jeongeun Lee and Su Oh.
 Ko finished at 11-under 205.

 Play was washed out Saturday because of rain and the event was cut from 72 to 54 holes.
 Ko took the lead Friday with a 67.